riinbre-bioinfo/Analysis-of-Biomedical-Data-for-Biomarker-Discovery/README.md

 ## Software Requirements

-This module employs Jupyter Notebooks running R 4.2 using Bioconductor for bioinformatics data analysis and will employ tidy data principles implemented by the <i>tidyverse</i> package.
+This module employs Jupyter Notebooks running R 4.2 using Bioconductor for bioinformatics data analysis and will employ tidy data principles implemented by the *tidyverse* package.
 A basic knowledge of R is expected but not required for completing the module.
 Submodule 02 will review R data structures that will be particularly relevant in regression analysis.
 Required R packages will be installed within each submodule.
 The installation can take several minutes the first time the packages are installed.
-Key packages used include <i>tidyverse</i> and BioConductor packages such as <i>limma</i>.
+Key packages used include *tidyverse* and BioConductor packages such as *limma* .
 Prior understanding of these packages is not required to complete this module but users are encouraged to learn more about these packages prior to or following completion of this module to better understand the commands used.

-Jupyter Notebooks are run through your browser and have the file extension <i>.ipynb</i>.
+Jupyter Notebooks are run through your browser and have the file extension *ipynb*.
 Activate the notebook by double-clicking the file name and it will automatically open in your browser.
 Each notebook consists of markdown and code cells.
 Markdown cells are for text and figures and are there to guide you through the chapters.
 Code cells can be run by clicking the play arrow at the top of the screen or by hitting CTRL-ENTER.
 The code will run within the notebook and generate the appropriate output.
 You may freely change the code and re-run the block as often as you like.
 This is useful if you want to test different analysis models or modify figures.

 ## Installing the Module

 The below steps guide you through setting up a virtual machine on Google Cloud Platform, downloading the module files, and launching the notebooks.
 You will need a Google account and access to a Google Cloud Platform Project.

 Once you have these, you can begin by first navigating to https://console.cloud.google.com/ and logging in with your credentials.
-Use the following <a href="https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/open_GCP_project.md">instructions</a> to open a GCP project.
+Use the following [instructions](https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/open_GCP_project.md) to open a GCP project.

 ### Navigating to the Vertex AI Workbench